Qatrana Power Plant

-The construction started in May 2009 and the power plant was inaugurated on 27 February 2012.
+The construction started in May 2009 and the plant was inaugurated on 27 February 2012.
 It cost about US$500 million.
-The power plant was constructed by Korea Electric Power Corporation, who received a right to operate the power plant until 2035.
-It owns 80% stake in the power station operator company— Qatrana Electric Power Company—while rest (20%) is owned by Xenel Industries.
+The power plant was constructed by Korea Electric Power Corporation, which received the right to operate the power plant until 2035.
+It owns 80% stake in the power station operator company— Qatrana Electric Power Company—while the rest (20%) is owned by Xenel Industries.